zkrising/Tachi/docs/docs/wiki/features.md

 	AAA 100 charts in the Level 12 folder.

-Or, remove the chart restriction entirely!

-!!! example
-	AAA any chart.

-	AAA 100 charts.

-	Full Combo Every Chart.

 ### Summary

 That's it for goals!
 As a quick summary:

-- Goals can be set for charts, folders, or anything!
+- Goals can be set for charts or folders!
-- You can set goals for lamps, scores, percents and grades.
+- You can set goals for any of the game's metrics (score, percent, etc.).
 - You can share your goals with other users, and see what your rivals have set!

 This is nice, but there's something missing...